Complete characterization of sink-strengths for 1D to 3D mobilities of defect clusters: Bridging between limiting cases with effective sink-strengths calculations: Semi-analytical approach for general sink-strengths calculations

 \subsection{Closure of the CSS domains}

 In the previous section, we noted that even for diffusion coefficients ratios as low as ${\mathcal D}=10^{-3}$, the least mobile specie may not be treated as immobile, as the most relevant analytical CSS is the properly corrected $1D-1D$ expression.
 It is important for modeling concerns to investigate to which extends this holds, and what is the typical diffusion ratio where the $1D-0$ CSS starts to be more relevant.
-The semi-analytical formula that we have established allows for reasonably accurate estimation of CSS depending on $(E_A, E_B, \Delta)$, but due to its numerical cost, the fitting set was limited to $0 \le \Delta \le 3$.
-On that part of the $(E_A, E_B, \Delta)$-space, the two main absorption-rate domains are clearly visible ($3D-1D$ and $1D-1D$) but none of them are closed at $\Delta=3$.
-As a consequence the validity of the formula as such is restricted to that range, because there must be some D-ratio above which $B$ should be considered as immobile and the CSS tend to $3D-0$ and $1D-0$ expressions respectively.
-For the former, the transition does not need to be explicitly accounted as $3D-3D$ CSS expressions encompasses the case $D_{B}=0$, whereas for the $1D-1D$ to $1D-0 $ transition the reaction rates do not even have the same reaction order.
-Thus the range of $\Delta$ was extended to $\Delta=6$ in a new calculation set where the sampling criteria were slightly relaxed.
-As displayed on Fig. \ref{montage_BIGGER} the domain for $1D-3D$ CSS now closes by $\Delta=4.5$ and that of $1D-1D$ CSS closes about $5$.
-From $\log_{10}(D_{A}/D_{B})=3.75$ to $7.5$ some isosurfaces are wavy because the sampling set is smaller than for the former conditions.
+The semi-analytical formula that we have established allows for a reasonably accurate estimation of CSSs depending on $(E_A, E_B, \Delta)$, but due to its numerical cost, the fitting set was limited to $0 \le \Delta \le 3$.
+On that part of the $(E_A, E_B, \Delta)$-space, the two main absorption-rate domains are clearly visible ($3D-1D$ and $1D-1D$) but none of them are "closed" at $\Delta=3$.
+As a consequence, the validity of the formula as such is restricted to that range, because there must be some D-ratio below which $B$ should be considered as immobile and CSSs tend to $3D-0$ and $1D-0$ expressions respectively.
+For the former, the transition does not need to be explicitly accounted for as $3D-3D$ CSS expressions naturally encompass the case $D_{B}=0$, whereas for the $1D-1D$ to $1D-0 $ transition the reaction rates do not even have the same reaction order.
+Thus the range of $\Delta$ was extended to $\Delta=7.5$ in a new calculation set where the sampling criteria were slightly relaxed.
+As displayed in Fig.~\ref{montage_BIGGER} the domain for the $1D-3D$ CSS now closes by $\Delta=4.5$ and that of the $1D-1D$ CSS closes about $5$.
+From $\log_{10}(D_{A}/D_{B})=3.75$ to $7.5$, some isosurfaces are wavy because the sampling set is smaller than for the former conditions.
 This could not be easily improved as the present result already required about 2.2 million CPU hours on Xeon Sandy Bridge 2.6 GHz cores.
-Being more precise on the closures in the $(E_A, E_B, \Delta)$-space would require quite a lot more computational resources, so we should rather focus on more restricted case, the $(E_{A}=2\ eV, E_{B}=2\ eV)$ case.
+Being more precise on the closures in the $(E_A, E_B, \Delta)$-space would require quite a lot more computational resources, so we should rather focus computational efforts on more restricted case, the $(E_{A}=40 k_{B}T, E_{B}=40 k_{B}T)$ case.